Lithium orotate: Pharmacokinetics in comparison to other lithium salts

+These data suggest the possibility that lower doses of lithium orotate than lithium carbonate may achieve therapeutic brain lithium concentrations and relatively stable serum concentrations.
+A year later, Smith and Schou repeated the experiment at a higher dose (2 mM Li^{+}) and found that the higher concentrations in the brain could be possibly accounted for by decreased renal function in rats treated with lithium orotate.
+The proponents of lithium orotate have since criticized the results by citing the fact that the dose of lithium orotate used in the study was in the toxic range.
+In 2022, Pacholko redid the experiment and showed lithium orotate to have a safer kidney profile than lithium carbonate, it also showed that both had an increased TSH only in females, but the increase was lower in the orotate group.

 The pharmacokinetics of lithium orotate in human brains is poorly documented, and there is no known mechanism by which orotate ions could alter the pharmacokinetics of dissociated lithium ions, however, lithium intake appears to be effective even at low doses, and this may account for lithium orotate's claimed effectiveness.

 The reason why lithium orotate is poorly studied as a medication compared to lithium carbonate is concerns raised in 1979 regarding the potential amplified renal toxicity of lithium orotate in comparison to lithium carbonate.
 These concerns were likely based on the results of the use of excessively high concentrations of lithium orotate in the studies.
 As a result of these concerns, the clinical application and research of lithium orotate were halted for decades since the 1980s.
 Still, interest in lithium orotate has been rekindled, and research into its use as medication was resumed in the 2010s.
 The renewed interest is largely due to its purported ability to achieve higher serum and brain lithium-ion (Li+) concentrations than those observed from equivalent doses of lithium carbonate, a claim first made in 1978.

+Experimental measurements of solution conductivity show that lithium salts differ in this measure of ionization.
+Solutions of organic lithium salts exhibit significantly lower conductivity than inorganic lithium salts, and lithium orotate showed the least conductivity.
+This result can be interpreted to mean that in solution the lithium-orotate pair and other organic salts behave as a single species.

 Safety

 Preliminary studies seem to indicate that lithium orotate is safe if taken at lower dosages; a 6 month alcoholism cessation study led to only minor adverse effects in 8 out of 42 patients.
 However, the lack of safety studies and the over-the-counter drug status raises concerns.
 Attention to it was specially raised in medical literature after a case report of an 18 year old woman with mild, acute lithium toxicity after taking an overdose (2.16 grams) of a lithium orotate supplement.
 She was discharged after treatment.
 Lithium blood levels 90 minutes after ingestion reached 0.31 mEq/L, and an hour later after treatment, 0.40 mEq/L, levels below the serum toxicity level of 1.5 milliequivalents per liter (mEq/L).

-Orotic acid can be mutagenic in very high doses of 50 mg/kg in mammalian somatic cells.
-It is also mutagenic for bacteria and yeast.
-Although lithium orotate was not shown to be genotoxic, short and long term studies must be performed to guarantee public safety.